Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 And get a good training session in!
 It’d been *way* too long since he’d lifted balls-out...

-Still… he kinda wished he could pass on all that if it meant more Naydi.
+Still... he kinda wished he could pass on all that if it meant more Naydi.

 *"...You should see the other guy?"* he suggested, returning to the subject of naming the yacht.